On a nonlinear nonlocal reaction-diffusion system applied to image restoration: Introduction

-In many image processing applications, the acquired images are often blurred and corrupted by noise.
-The degradation model of an image can typically be formulated as $f=Ku+n$, where $K$ is some linear operator, especially convolution operator, $n$ is noise, $f$ is the observed image, and $u$ is the original image.
-In this paper, we mainly focus on the non-blind image restoration problem, which aims to recover a clean image $u$ from a noisy blurred image $f$ when $K$ is known exactly.
-This can be achieved by minimizing the following energy functional:
+In many image processing applications, the acquired images are often blurred and corrupted by noise \cite{WELK2005,CHAN2005}.
+The degradation model of an image can typically be formulated as $f=K{u^{\dagger}}+n$, where $K$ is some linear operator, especially convolution operator, $n$ is noise, $f$ is the observed image, and {$u^{\dagger}$} is the original image.
+In this paper, we mainly focus on the non-blind image restoration problem, which aims to recover a clean image $u$ from a noisy blurred image $f$ when $K$ is known exactly. {As this is an ill-posed inverse problem, regularization techniques are often required, typically through the minimization of} the following energy functional:

-where $\|Ku-f\|_{2}$ is called the fidelity term and $\varPhi(u)$ is called the regularization term, $\lambda \geqslant 0$ is a parameter to balance the fidelity term and regularization term. $\varPhi(u)$ is generally chosen as $G(|\nabla u|^2)$ in earlier methods, yielding the gradient flow corresponding to \eqref{eqn:energy} as
+where $\|Ku-f\|_2^{{2}}$ is called the fidelity term and $\varPhi(u)$ is called the regularization term, $\lambda \geq 0$ is a parameter to balance the fidelity term and regularization term \cite{CHAN2005,AUBERT1997}. {The regularization term} $\varPhi(u)$ {imposes a priori constraint on the unknown minimizer $u$ and} is generally chosen as {$\frac{1}{2}\int_{\Omega} G(|\nabla u|^2) dx$} in earlier methods, yielding the gradient flow {(or the subgradient flow if $E$ is not Fr\'{e}chet differentiable)} corresponding to \eqref{eqn:energy} as